 “I felt like I had to be doing a million and one things to have that feeling of success.
 Now I’ve redefined success, I don’t feel the need to be doing a hundred million things all the time.”

 Managing her ability to combat burnout meant a shift in priorities too.

 “It’s the same if you don’t have a side gig, what are you doing day-to-day to tap out when you’re at your maximum?”

 For Micha, it was never at the top of her priority list but now she feels like she’s managing it properly.

 “It’s important to know what allows you to tap out and that it’s okay to have a break and prioritise it as you would booking your appointments and booking your meetings.”

-Micha takes the same realistic approach to setting goals so the pesky old self doubt doesn’t sneak up on her.
+Micha takes the same realistic approach to set goals so the pesky old self-doubt doesn’t sneak up on her.

 “I do feel pressure because I want to see growth in my job at Tribe and I also want to be successful in launching my own business.
 For me, it’s about setting realistic goals and not getting bogged down in the detail.”